pcda17/pcda17.github.io/week-02.md

 Assign a sentence to the variable `sentence` — in this case the opening line from John Kennedy Toole’s  _A Confederacy of Dunces_.
 Type the name of the variable and hit return to view your new string.

 ```
-sentence="A green hunting cap squeezed the top of a fleshy balloon of a head."
+sentence = "A green hunting cap squeezed the top of a fleshy balloon of a head."

 sentence
 ```